andrewhutzel325/DeveloperFacebook/README.md

 ### Running

-Once you've installed the prerequisites, simply type in the command below and you'll be up and running.
+Once you've installed the prerequisites, cd back into the root directory and run the command below.
 Remember, if you didn't follow the first step you will not be able to register, make posts, and etc.

 ```
 npm run dev